Julien lived in the town of the Abymes in Guadeloupe before joining the ENSM. He passed his baccalauréat in Charles Coëffin of Baie-Mahault.

 High-school pupils from Guadeloupe or other territories shouldn’t be afraid of leaving the island at short or long term.
 Even if, for some of us, it can be psychologically tough, being far away from our relatives, we get used to it rather quickly.»

-Registration for the academic year will be are open on this website, from January until March.
+Registration for the academic year is open on this website until March.

 For the course International Deck Officer of the Watch (OCQPI) the recruitment is done on the basis of applications, The ENSM offers to the candidates who feel they are not up to standards, a preparatory class to the OCQPI course.
 ENSM’s students are eligible for grants.